jepsen-io/tigerbeetle/README.md

 ## Known Limitations

 TigerBeetle does not currently survive certain kinds of faults.
-For example, snapshot-and-restore disk faults (`--nemesis snapshot-file-chunks,kill`) can cause 0.16.27 to panic on every startup with a `reached unreachable code`, possible due to unexpected superblock rollback.
-The cluster as a whole can still run, so long as these faults are limited to a minority of nodes.
+For example, snapshot-and-restore disk faults against the superblock (`--nemesis snapshot-file-chunks,kill`) can cause 0.16.27 to panic on every startup with a `reached unreachable code` error, thanks to the WAL containing valid entries which appear to be ahead of the superblock's timestamp.
+We avoid these faults in the default test-all suite, but you can explictly ask for it with `--nemesis snapshot-file-chunks,kill --nemesis-file-zones superblock,...`.

 Helical faults in the WAL can permanently disable a TB cluster.
 The test harness tries to avoid this: by default, it causes only superblock, client